cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 Depending on the Linux distribution you are using, you may run into issues with the latest version (2.0.0b8) of palera1n.

-If you do run into issues, you have three options:
+If you do run into issues, you have four options:
 - Obtain a Mac and follow the macOS tab instead.
+- Try to use a different Linux distribution instead (e.g. Ubuntu).
 - <router-link to="/using-palen1x">Use palen1x</router-link> instead, which does not have this issue.
-- **If you are trying to jailbreak a 15.0 to 16.7.2 device**, you can manually install [palera1n 2.0.0b7](https://github.com/palera1n/palera1n/releases/tag/v2.0.0-beta.7) instead.
+- **If you are trying to jailbreak a 15.0 to 16.7.4 device**, you can manually install [palera1n 2.0.0b7](https://github.com/palera1n/palera1n/releases/tag/v2.0.0-beta.7) instead.

 :::